datasciblog/datasciblog.github.io/_posts/2020-02-26-tree-boosting-03.md

 $$\\{ \hat{\theta}_m, \hat{\phi}_m \\} = \underset{ \\{ \theta_m, \phi_m}{\arg\min\\} } \sum\limits_{i=1}^n L(y_i, \hat{f}^{(m−1)}(_xi) + \theta_m \phi_m(x_i))$$

-either exactly or approximately at each iteration.
+either exactly or approximately at each iteration. **Gradient boosting** and **Newton boosting** can be viewed as general algorithms that solve the equation approximately for any suitable loss function.
+Also, gradient boosting and Newton boosting can be viewed as *empirical versions* of the numerical optimization algorithms in function space we developed above.

+### Gradient Boosting

+### Newton Boosting

 ## AdaBoost